 Anyway, we have an obligation as politicians to find ways of protecting Palestinians and to recognise the legitimate security concerns of Israelis too.
 Most important, we have an obligation to find a way of moving towards a peace agreement.
 That is the only medium and long-term solution that can allow two peoples to live side-by-side in states of their own that are safe and secure.
 We are a long way from that today.

 Let us suppose we take Deputy Boyd Barrett's course of action, which is essentially to focus solely on protest to make a point.
-It would absolutely be seen as solidarity with Palestinians today, but where would we be next month and in six months' time in terms of our ability to be able to deliver projects into Palestinians in Gaza and the West Bank and so on?
+It would absolutely be seen as solidarity with Palestinians today, but where would we be next month and in six months' time in terms of our ability to be able to deliver projects to Palestinians in Gaza and the West Bank and so on?
 I am trying to look at ways in which the Government and the State can actually help people there and help the politics of trying to move both sides towards a peace agreement.
 Unfortunately, that has been made far more difficult by events in recent weeks.

 32. Deputy Seán Crowe asked the Tánaiste and Minister for Foreign Affairs and Trade if his attention has been drawn to a report from the United Nations Assistance Mission in Afghanistan that found rockets and heavy machine guns fired from Afghan Government helicopters killed and wounded at least 107 boys and men attending a religious ceremony (details supplied); and his views on the concern of the UN with regard to the matter.
 [21084/18]